cossacklabs/product-docs/acra/what-is-acra.md

 1. If you are using SQL database and want to integrate Acra "transparently" for your app – use AcraServer and Key storage.
 See the [simplest dataflow with AcraServer](/acra/acra-in-depth/data-flow/#simplest-version-with-sql-proxy).

 2. If you are using NoSQL / KV datastore, and your application speaks to API to encrypt/decrypt data – use AcraTranslator and Key storage.
-See the [simplest dataflow with AcraTranslator](/acra/acra-in-depth/data-flow/#simplest-version-with-api).
+See the [simplest dataflow with AcraTranslator](/acra/acra-in-depth/data-flow/#simplest-version-with-api-service).

-3. If you would like a simple "encryption as a service" solution - use AcraTranslator and Key storage.
-See the [Encryption-as-a-service dataflow](/acra/acra-in-depth/data-flow/#encryption-as-a-service).

-4. If you have many applications and want to encapsulate their communication with sensitive data, try DAO approach (data access object).
-Use AnyProxy, see [AnyProxy dataflow](/acra/acra-in-depth/data-flow/#api-proxy).
+3. If you have many applications and want to encapsulate their communication with sensitive data, try DAO approach (data access object).
+Use AnyProxy, see [AnyProxy dataflow](/acra/acra-in-depth/data-flow/#anyproxy).

-5. If you are building end-to-end encrypted dataflow, use Acra's SDKs: AcraWriter, AcraReader, and combine them with AcraServer / AcraTranslator.
+4. If you are building end-to-end encrypted dataflow, use Acra's SDKs: AcraWriter, AcraReader, and combine them with AcraServer / AcraTranslator.
 See the [End-to-end encrypted dataflow](/acra/acra-in-depth/data-flow/#end-to-end-encrypted-dataflow).

 Refer to [Acra-in-depth / Dataflow](/acra/acra-in-depth/data-flow/) to see more examples of Acra-based dataflows.